-In terns of flavor, yams tend to be sweeter and moister.
-Sweet potatoes differ in flavor depending on the variety — paler, thinner-skinned sweet potatoes have lower sugar content and are dry and crumbly in texture, similar to a white baked potato.
-The more common, darker-skinned sweet potatoes have vivid orange flesh and are sweeter in taste and more moist in their texture — these are the sweet potatoes often mistakenly called yams.
+In terms of flavor, yams tend to be sweeter and moister.
+Sweet potatoes differ in flavor depending on the variety.
+The paler, thinner-skinned sweet potatoes are usually dry and crumbly in texture, similar to what you’d expect from a white baked potato.
+The more common, darker-skinned sweet potatoes have vivid orange flesh and are sweeter in taste and more moist in their texture.
+These are the sweet potatoes often mistakenly called yams.

 Despite their differences, commonly available varieties of both sweet potatoes and yams are fairly similar in taste and texture, you can generally use them interchangeably in recipes.